Henry Drax

 Henry Drax (c.
-1693–1755) of Ellerton Abbey, Yorkshire and Charborough, near Wareham, Dorset was a British Whig politician who sat in the House of Commons between 1718 and 1755.
+1693–1755) of Ellerton Abbey, Yorkshire, and Charborough, near Wareham, Dorset, was a British Whig politician who sat in the House of Commons between 1718 and 1755.

 Drax was the eldest son of Thomas Drax (formerly Shatterden) of Pope's Common, Hertfordshire, Ellerton Abbey and Barbados and his wife Elizabeth Ernle, daughter of Edward Ernle of Etchilhampton, Wiltshire.
 He is also a grandson of James Drax, a wealthy planter in Barbados, who pioneered the cultivation of sugar with the use of African slave labour.

 Slave owner

 Thomas Shatterden inherited the estates of his mother's brother Colonel Henry Drax at Ellerton and in Barbados.
 By 1680, this Henry Drax was the owner of the largest plantation in Barbados, then in parish of St. John.
-A planter-merchant, Drax had a hired 'proper persons' to act in, and do all business in Bridgetown.'
+A planter-merchant, Drax had a hired "proper persons" to act in, and do all business in Bridgetown.

-Shatterden changed his name to Drax in about 1692.
+Shatterden changed his surname to Drax in about 1692.
 This was a common practice among the heirs of wealthy planters in the British Caribbean, and was usually a clause that needed to be fulfilled in order to inherit their slave plantations in the West Indies.

 Early life

-Drax was educated at Eton College from 1706 to 1707 and was admitted at Magdalene College, Cambridge on 15 May 1710, aged 16.
+Drax was educated at Eton College from 1706 to 1707 and was admitted at Magdalene College, Cambridge, on 15 May 1710, aged 16.
 He married his first cousin, Elizabeth Ernle, daughter of Sir Edward Ernle, 3rd Baronet before 23 December 1719.
 She was the heiress of the Erle and Ernle families, by whom he obtained Charborough House and an electoral interest at Wareham.